mixedbredie/itn-for-pgrouting/readme.md

 	COMMENT ON VIEW view_rrirl_xyne
 	  IS 'ITN Roadlinks with the directed node of No Entry';

-Create the initial No Entry turn restictions:
+Create the initial No Entry turn restrictions:

 	CREATE OR REPLACE VIEW view_rrirl_ne_nt AS
 		SELECT CASE WHEN NT1.directednode_orientation = '-' THEN 'y' ELSE 'n' END AS EDGE1END,
-		--NT_I.EDGEFCID AS EDGE1FCID,
-		NT1.ROADLINK2 AS EDGE1FID,
+		NT1.roadlink2 AS EDGE1FID,
-		0.5 AS EDGE1POS,
-		--NT_I.EDGEFCID AS EDGE2FCID,
-		NT1.ROADLINK1 AS EDGE2FID,
+		NT1.roadlink1 AS EDGE2FID,
-		0.5 AS EDGE2POS,
-		0 AS EDGE3FCID,
-		0 AS EDGE3FID,
-		0 AS EDGE3POS,
-		0 AS EDGE4FCID,
-		0 AS EDGE4FID,
-		0 AS EDGE4POS,
-		0 AS EDGE5FCID,
-		0 AS EDGE5FID,
-		0 AS EDGE5POS,
 		row_number() OVER () AS objectid
 		FROM view_rrirl_xyne NT1, roadrouteinformation RRI,
 		view_rl_one_way E1,
 		view_rl_one_way E2
 		WHERE (nt1.rri_fid = rri.ogc_fid)
-		AND (E1.FID2 = NT1.ROADLINK1)
+		AND (E1.FID2 = NT1.roadlink1)
-		AND (E2.FID2 = NT1.ROADLINK2);
+		AND (E2.FID2 = NT1.roadlink2);
 	COMMENT ON VIEW view_rrirl_ne_nt
 		  IS 'No Entry Turn Restrictions';

+Create a No Entry turn restriction table:

+	CREATE TABLE itn_ne_nt_restrictions
+	(
+	  rid integer NOT NULL,
+	  to_cost double precision,
+	  teid integer,
+	  feid integer,
+	  via text
+	)
+	WITH (
+	  OIDS=FALSE
+	);
+	ALTER TABLE itn_ne_nt_restrictions
+	  OWNER TO postgres;
+	COMMENT ON TABLE itn_ne_nt_restrictions
+	  IS 'ITN No Turn Restrictions';

+Insert the values into the turn restriction table:

+	INSERT INTO itn_ne_nt_restrictions(rid,feid,teid)
+	  SELECT objectid AS rid,
+	  edge1fid AS feid,
+	  edge2fid AS teid
+	  FROM view_rrirl_ne_nt v
+	  WHERE v.edge2fid <> 0
+	  AND v.edge2fid NOT IN (SELECT DISTINCT t.teid FROM itn_ne_nt_restrictions t WHERE t.rid = v.objectid);

 Update the pgRouting turn restriction table with the new turn restrictions:

 	INSERT INTO itn_nt_restrictions(rid,feid,teid)
+	  SELECT objectid AS rid,
+	  edge1fid AS feid,
+	  edge2fid AS teid
-	  SELECT objectid AS rid,edge1fid AS feid,edge2fid AS teid FROM view_rrirl_ne_nt v WHERE v.edge2fid <> 0
+	  FROM view_rrirl_ne_nt v
+	  WHERE v.edge2fid <> 0
 	  AND v.edge2fid NOT IN (SELECT DISTINCT t.teid FROM itn_nt_restrictions t WHERE t.rid = v.objectid);